ncb-0/nezu.world/_work/famicase.md

 [My Famicase Exhibition](http://famicase.com/) is an annual exhibition hosted by [METEOR.](https://super-meteor.com/) Around 250 participants create Famicom game cartridge labels, which are then printed and displayed in a gallery in Tokyo, and printed in a catalog book.

 Entry description: *mingOS is a cartridge based operating system for Ming robots.
 Advanced AI gives Ming robots a high degree of intelligence unmatched by any competitor. mingOS 9.1 is compatible with Pico robots, mark 3 or later.
-Copyright Ming Systems Inc., 2099.* [View entry](https://famicase.com/20/softs/096.html)
+Copyright Ming Systems Inc., 2099.*

+<a class="clean button" href="https://famicase.com/20/softs/096.html">View Entry</a>

 * * *